 Highlight: The unique presence of a Lutheran Cathedral and appreciation of “simplicity”

 The Helsinki Cathedral (or Tuomiokirkko) was originally called the Nicholas’ Church (from Tsar Nicholas) until the independence of Finland in 1917.
-It is also the most photographed building in Finland, as it uniquely stands in the heart of the city overlooking the beautiful Senate Square.
+It is also the most photographed building in Finland, as it uniquely stands in the heart of the city overlooking the majestic Senate Square.

 Highlight: The flooding, the sinking… and ooh the pigeons, save Venice!

-Of course, the St Mark’s Basilica (or Basilica San Marco) has the sculptures, the frescos, the mosaic, and the treasures that many cathedrals have, but I am not sure if there’s any other cathedral in the world has the uneven marble floor.
+Of course, the St Mark’s Basilica (or Basilica San Marco) has the sculptures, the frescos, the mosaic, and the treasures that many cathedrals have, but I am not sure if there’s any other cathedral in the world that has an uneven marble floor.
 The rise and fall of the mosaic were actually caused by flooding (which has been a constant struggle of Venice), but somehow it gave the pattern a nice effect and created ripples that look like waves in the ocean.

 Highlight: The largest façade of any church in the world and how to take a picture of it bending backward

 Welcome to one of the world’s largest cathedrals – the mighty Cologne Cathedral (Or Kölner Dom), a Classic Roman Catholic Church dating back to the mid-13th century.
-It is definitely the most eye-catching landmark of the city and basically the first thing people would see as it is right next to the Cologne train station.
-The construction of the façade of the cathedral began in the mid-14th century and then it was halted in 1473, the cathedral’s south tower was left undone with construction cranes remained on top for 400 years!
+It is definitely the most eye-catching landmark in Cologne and basically the first thing people would see as it is right next to the Cologne train station.
+The construction of the façade of the cathedral began in the mid-14th century and then it was halted in 1473, the cathedral’s south tower was left undone with construction cranes that remained on top for 400 years!
 The construction resumed in 1842 and finally completed in 1880.

 Highlight: The unique design that resembles basalt lava flows, not a space shuttle (as much as how extraterrestrial Iceland looks)

 Another iconic Lutheran Cathedral (while the Helsinki Cathedral is the other one) in North Europe.
-Of all the classic extravagant churches that were built all over Europe, these churches managed to stand out from the “norm” with its futuristic and simplistic design.
-Some say the cathedral looks like a space shuttle but in fact, the design resembles the basalt lava flows of Iceland’s extraterrestrial landscape.
+Of all the classic extravagant churches that were built all over Europe, these churches managed to stand out from the “norm” with their futuristic and simplistic design, standing like a space shuttle in the city center of Rekjavik.
+Yeah, some say the cathedral looks like a space shuttle but in fact, the design resembles the basalt lava flows of Iceland’s extraterrestrial landscape.
 The tallest building in Iceland was located on a hill and could be seen almost anywhere in the capital of the country.

 For the photos and more places to see in Venice, check out Exploring Reykjavik: Itinerary from the Capital to Southwest.

-#7 Westminster Abbey, London, United Kingdom
+London, United Kingdom

 Highlight: A connection with the royal family means everything